laboon/ebook/text/45_test_driven_development.md

     }
 ```

 Huzzah, our tests pass!
-This isn't an ideal solution, though - it will only work with 3, and we know that it should be any number that's evenly divisible by 3.
+This isn't an ideal solution, though---it will only work with 3, and we know that it should be any number that's evenly divisible by 3.
 A bit of refactoring and we should be able to handle any number divisible by 3.

 ```java
     private static String fizzbuzzify(int num) {